iambaangkok/CPE102-Project/README.md

     - Pooping System
          where collection poop gives money but the more poop present on screen, the faster happiness decays
     - Happiness System
-         the lower the happiness the faster the hp decays
+         the lower the happiness the slower the exp increases
     - Shop System
          where you can buy food, candy and evolution pill to sustain you pet's living items are divided into 3 categories